rachelambda/rtef/README.md

 * An elf.h implementation for your platform (GNU Linux elf.h and OpenBSD elf.h used in development process)

-* C library (glibc and OpenBSD libc used in development process)
+* C library (glibc and OpenBSD libc used in development process), made build time depend with CFLAGS=-static